 How We Can Help

-The Center for Court Innovation provides hands-on, expert assistance to reformers—judges, attorneys, criminal justice officials, and community organizations—around the world.
+The Center for Court Innovation provides hands-on, expert assistance to reformers—criminal justice officials, community organizations, and policymakers—around the world.
 Our staff provides guidance on assessing public safety problems and crafting workable, practical solutions.
-Having launched dozens of innovative criminal and juvenile justice initiatives in New York, we know first-hand the nut-and-bolts steps of getting a new project off the ground—from performing a rigorous community needs assessment to figuring out how to measure impacts.
+Having launched dozens of innovative criminal and juvenile justice initiatives in New York, we know first-hand the nut-and-bolts steps of getting a new project off the ground—from performing a rigorous community needs assessment to overcoming logistical obstacles to figuring out how to measure impacts.
 We are currently working with innovators both in the United States and internationally to help create new responses to problems like drugs, domestic violence, delinquency, neighborhood disorder, and the over-use of incarceration.

 Washington D.C.'s Citywide Expansion of Community Court Model

-The Center is currently assisting the Washington, D.C.
-Superior Court in adapting the community court model for citywide application.
-Center staff are providing support to a planning team of officials from several government and non-profit agencies—including the District of Columbia Superior Court, the U.S. Attorney's Office, and the Pretrial Service Agency—on such topics as engaging individual communities across the city, assessing client needs, streamlining court processes, facilitating community service in neighborhoods affected by crime, linking offenders to services, and measuring results.
+The Washington, D.C.
+Superior Court is adapting the community court model for citywide application.
+The Center for Court Innovation is providing support to a planning team of officials from several government and non-profit agencies—including the District of Columbia Superior Court, the U.S. Attorney's Office, and the Pretrial Service Agency—on such topics as assessing client needs, streamlining court processes, facilitating community service in neighborhoods affected by crime, and measuring results.
 As part of the project, Center staff are conducting a number of planning workshops and holding regular conference calls with key stakeholders.
 The Center is also hosting structured site visits to New York City demonstration projects by key Washington stakeholders.

 Dan Cipullo, director of the Criminal Division of the Superior Court of the District of Columbia, discusses why and how the court expanded its community court approach from one neighborhood to cover the entire city.
 Listen to the interview or read the transcript.